This blog may contain affiliate links. Read our disclosure policy for more info.

 The most iconic thing to do in Panama City, and something everyone should do, is to visit the Panama Canal!
 The Panama Canal is well known around the world and it’s vital to world trade.
 The canal stretches over 82 kilometers (51 miles) and is made up of artificial lakes, and of course, those thin canals you’ve likely seen in photos.

-The French began construction of the Panama Canal in 1881 but had to stop construction dues to high worker death rates and construction problems.
+The French began construction of the Panama Canal in 1881 but had to stop construction dues to workers losing their lives and construction problems.
 The United States took over the project in 1904 and finished it in 1914.

 Of course, there are so many more interesting facts about the canal but, you’ll learn about them more when you go.
 There are a few different tours to the Panama Canal you can do with the easiest and most popular a guided tour to the Miraflores Locks with a city tour.